-Static architecture: most of the seminal work on neural networks were based on static network structures, whose interconnectivity patterns are fixed a priori, although the connection weights themselves are still subject to training.
-Perceptrons, multilayered perceptrons, self-organizing maps, and Hopfield networks all have static architecture.
+Static architecture: Most of the seminal works on neural networks were based on static network structures, whose interconnectivity patterns are fixed a priori, although the connection weights themselves are still subject to training.
+Perceptrons, multi-layered perceptrons, self-organizing maps, and Hopfield networks all have static architecture.